Compassion Over Ritual: Transformative Caitanya Bhagavata Insights on jive-daya and Bhakti

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the central bhakti principle highlighted in Caitanya Bhagavata according to the post?
+What is the central teaching of this Caitanya Bhagavata reflection?

-Adopt simple disciplines: pausing before speech that might injure, practicing maitri-bhavana (friendliness), and consciously choosing service over self-importance.
-These habits nurture clarity of heart and align daily conduct with worship.
+It recommends pausing before harmful speech, practicing maitri-bhavana or friendliness, and choosing service over self-importance.
+These habits help align daily conduct with worship.